lmaurits/BEASTling/docs/config.rst

 The ``languages`` section may contain the following parameters:

+* ``exclusions``: One of:
+   * A comma-separated list of language names or codes to exclude from the analysis, spelled exactly as they are in the data file(s).
+   * The path to a file which contains one language per line.

+This can be used by itself to remove a few problematic languages from a data file, or in conjunction with ``families`` or ``macroareas`` to better control which languages are included, e.g. you may set ``macroareas = Africa``, but use ``excludes`` to remove some outliers like Austronesian languages on Madagascar or Indo-European languages in South Africa.

 * ``families``: One of:
    * A comma-separated list of language families to include in the analysis, spelled exactly as they are in Glottolog.
 E.g. ``Indo-European, Uralic, Dravidian``.
    * The path to a file which contains one language family per line.